 Dimensions: 11 x 10 x 10 inches

-Specific features: Waterproof full-grain leather upper, rubber outsole, climate control mesh lining and footbed, protective toe overlay, rustproof hardware, EV foam footbed, removable sock liner.
+Specific features: Waterproof full-grain leather upper, rubber outsole, climate control mesh lining and footbed, protective toe overlay, rustproof hardware

-Best use: This tried-and-true boot is made for heavy duty hikes and demanding outdoor activity.
+Best use: Heavy duty hikes and demanding outdoor activity

 Timberland is a name many outdoor aficionados will recognize; reputable, dependable, and well-designed footwear is what many have come to expect from the brand, and the Timberland Pawtuckaway Hiking Boot is no exception.
 Timberland is one of the few brands you could buy blind and be almost entirely guaranteed your satisfaction…but why not take a closer look while you have the chance?